boom-lab/argo2parquet-public/README.md

 ## Argo2Parquet

-Argo2Parquet is a python script to bulk convert Argo data from the Global Data Assembly Centers (GDAC) from their original [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format to the [parquet](https://parquet.apache.org/) format.
+Argo2Parquet is a suite of python scripts and notebooks to bulk-convert Argo data from the Global Data Assembly Centers (GDAC) from their original [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format to the [parquet](https://parquet.apache.org/) format.

 NB: the development is ongoing and in its infant stage, more complete documentation will be added as developing and testing proceed.